Getting your Trinity Audio player ready...

 When I broke into the clearing, I involuntarily voiced my irritation.
 “Gawd.”

-After catching my breath and going to what I’d dubbed the sitting stones, I soaked in the area and immediately understood my desire to be there.
-The moonlight wove a beautiful shimmer onto the lake that blended into the surrounding mist; its unity made this humble landscape feel mystical at night.
+After catching my breath, I made my way to what I’d dubbed the sitting stones.
+I soaked in the stillness and immediately knew why I’d fought so hard to get there.
+The moonlight wove a beautiful shimmer across the lake that blended into the surrounding mist; its unity made this humble landscape feel mystical.

 I set the book on the crest of the smaller sitting stone, climbed up, and sat down.
-As I relaxed my back against the larger sitting stone, I sensed the anger fading; then I listened as its hole filled with guilt and anxiety.
+As I leaned back against the larger sitting stone, my anger softened.
+Then, like a passenger of my own thoughts, I sat and listened while silence bowed to guilt and anxiety.

-I started the day with an unusual flare of enthusiasm, which buckled fast, beginning with Jana’s ass-bump.
+I started the day with an unusual flare of enthusiasm, which buckled fast, beginning with Jana’s ass.
+So many bizarre things had happened, the spinning wheel of my mind couldn’t stop on one.

 “No. No. No,” I said quietly to myself.